 For the brother who grinds his own beans

-For the brother who lusts after a Le Creuset
+For the brother who lusts after Le Creuset

-For the brother who manages to lose his keys (even while working from home)
+For the brother who always manages to lose his keys

-A popmount will make holding his phone and getting a good angle less perilous.
+A grip will make getting a good angle less perilous.

 For the brother who is partial to a mojito